Fan blade

 • ZEISS solutions measure the highest resolution and accuracy to analyze the edge: regular radius, elliptical shape, etc.

-• ZEISS offers CT solutions for checking the internals.
+• ZEISS offers CT solutions for checking the internal structure.

 • Root/tip machining